 How often does hearing testing have to be done?

-Hearing tests are not a one-off thing and to meet the health surveillance needs they must be an ongoing process.
-The HSE outline parts of it in the Noise Regs.
+Health surveillance is not a one-off thing and to meet the health surveillance regulatory needs it must be an ongoing process.
+The HSE outline parts of it in the Noise Regs. - ‘audiometric testing’ means the actual hearing testing element of health surveillance.

 Extract from L108 Controlling Noise at Work